-The Group’s cancer services in Singapore is delivered by Icon SOC [Singapore Oncology Consultants] – a private oncology provider who have been delivering care in Singapore since 2006.
+The Group’s Icon Cancer Centres in Singapore were formed with the introduction of Singapore Oncology Consultants [SOC]– a private oncology provider who have been delivering care in Singapore since 2006.

-Guided by a prominent and strong cohort of doctor, Icon SOC treats thousands of patients every year.
-This is delivered across seven centres, with outreach clinics into Vietnam and Myanmar.
-In addition to treating Singaporeans, Icon SOC cares for patients from surrounding countries who travel for a personalised, holistic approach to cancer care.
-As a result, Icon SOC has become a regional hub acknowledged for evidence-based treatments and a supportive approach to patient care.
+Guided by this prominent and strong cohort of doctors, our seven Icon Cancer Centres across Singapore treats thousands of patients every year.
+Further to our commitment across Singapore we continue to provide more care to surrounding regions with outreach clinics into Vietnam and Myanmar.
+In addition to treating Singaporeans, Icon cares for patients from surrounding countries who travel for a personalised, holistic approach to cancer care.
+As a result, we have become a regional hub acknowledged for evidence-based treatments and a supportive approach to patient care.

-Since acquisition, Icon SOC has significantly grown their footprint from seven to 12 clinicians.
+Since acquisition, our Singapore arm has significantly grown their footprint from seven to 12 clinicians.
 Hand-in-hand with this has been a growth in clinics from four to seven, with the acquisition of Haematology Oncology Clinic – the first private haematology group in Singapore – rounding out this number in the last year.

-Together with this growth, Icon SOC has spent the last twelve months focused on service evolution, introducing both haematology and radiation oncology services into Icon SOC during 2018.
-Icon SOC currently partners with hospitals to deliver radiation oncology services to ensure patients receive comprehensive care by a multidisciplinary team.
+Together with this growth, the last twelve months have been focused on service evolution, introducing both haematology and radiation oncology services in 2018.
+Across our Singapore centres we currently partners with hospitals to deliver radiation oncology services to ensure patients receive comprehensive care by a multidisciplinary team.

 In January 2017 Icon signed a Commissioning and Operational Management Service Agreement for cancer centres to be built with Chengde Chong Yuan Investment Group Co.
 Ltd. This agreement will see Icon Group managing design, construction and commissioning of Chengde Chong Yuan Investment Group’s cancer centres.
 Icon will also deliver clinical operational management as part of the partnership, this will include training, education, technical expertise and quality assurance to ensure the residents of Chengde and surrounding areas receive world-class cancer care.
 Over the next two years the cancer burden in China will increase by 70% and this partnership will bring Australian expertise and cutting-edge techniques to the people of China to help address this burden.